artdevue/Fcache/README.md

-# Driver file cache - Fcache
+# File cache driver - Fcache
 ========

-**Driver file cache, separation key-folder, Laravel 4 integration.
-Driver file cache folder Fcache builds based on the transmitted key.**
+**File cache driver distrubutes cache to folders depending to key-parameter.
+This is Laravel 4 integration of Fcache.**

 ## Quick Start

 You can install this Fcache class quickly and easily with Composer.

-Require the package via Composer in your composer.json.
+Edit your composer.json and add next:

 ```php
 "artdevue/fcache": "dev-master"
 ```

-Run Composer to install or update the new requirement.
+Run Composer to install or update the new dependencies:

 ```php
 $ composer update
 ```
 ## Laravel 4 Integration

 The Fcache Cache class supports Laravel 4 integration.
-Best practice to use the library in Laravel 4 is to add the ServiceProvider of the Intervention Fcache.
+Best practice is to add the ServiceProvider of the Intervention Fcache in Laravel 4 installment.

-Open your Laravel config file config/app.php and add the following lines.
+Open your Laravel config file config/app.php and add the following:

-In the *$providers* array add the service providers for this package.
+In the *$providers* section add service providers for this package.

 ```php
 'Artdevue\Fcache\FcacheServiceProvider'